 If you’re having trouble making a decision on the right knee sleeve for you, then I’d recommend asking yourself three questions.
 First, what do you need the sleeve for most (sport, health, etc)?
-Second, how much stability do you want from a sleeve and do you compete?
+Second, how much stability do you want from a sleeve — this will be informed by whether or not you compete.
 Third, what sleeve fits comfortably into your budget?
-These three questions are great to ask yourself when beginning to make your final sleeve decision.
+Confidently answer these three questions and you will be happy with your final sleeve decision.

 Yes and no. The answer really depends on your goals, training style, and overall needs.
 Since knee sleeves vary so greatly in construction, then they can be used for benefit in a variety of settings.

 If you want a sleeve for a lightly level of support, warmth, and mental reinsurance, then they can certainly be worth it.
 On the other hand, if you’re brand new to training and are just familiarizing yourself with squats and other exercises, then you may want to wait on investing in knee sleeves until you have a more direct goal in mind.

 A high quality knee sleeve is the combination of multiple attributes.
 For starters, great construction is the first sign of a quality knee sleeves.
 Ideally, you want a sleeve with neoprene that is void of excess stretching and you want reinforced stitching to prolong durability.
 Another sign of quality knee sleeves are a warranty, as this shows a company’s confidence in their product.

 Knee sleeves offer multiple benefits for fitness enthusiasts and strength athletes.
 Their main benefit is providing a light level of support around the knee joint.